- eCommerce Conversion funnel explained

 Your BOFU searchers are heavily focused on branded search, including product-specific searches and keyword reviews.
-On the other hand, they want proof that your solution will deliver outcomes and is the one they should most definitely buy.
+But, on the other hand, they want proof that your solution will deliver outcomes and is the one they should most definitely buy.

 At this point, your potential customer is ready to reach out.
 However, this isn’t a justification to approach them with a hard pitch because, let’s face it, hard selling doesn’t work anymore.
-You’ll close the deal if you take a consultative approach to assist them in making a decision.
+Instead, you’ll close the deal if you take a consultative approach to assist them in making a decision.

 Did you know?

-According to HubSpot, 50% of people aren’t ready to buy just yet even if they convert in some way.
-Instead of bugging them with conventional sales techniques like cold calls, you might employ nurturing campaigns, which are time-based emails delivered to your audience to tell them of an offer and, over time, urge them to take some sort of action, such as taking advantage of your offer.
+According to HubSpot, 50% of people aren’t ready to buy just yet, even if they convert somehow.
+So instead of bugging them with conventional sales techniques like cold calls, you might employ nurturing campaigns, which are time-based emails delivered to your audience to tell them of an offer and, over time, urge them to take some action such as taking advantage of your offer.

 But for now, let’s stick to our conversion funnels and see what else we can learn about them.
 The second conversion funnel that is identical to the first one that we’ve just talked about is this one: 👇